extrospective/mmm-toy-data/README.md

 Additionally, some further configuration may be required as one runs various experiments in R.

+Note: our local Vistaprint version of Robyn has an argument "unconstrained_intercept" which allows Robyn to have negative intercepts.
+We believe this is critical for equation fitting.
+If you are using a version of Robyn which does not support this argument you will have to comment out this one line.

 # For [VAR Vector Autoregression](https://www.rdocumentation.org/packages/vars/versions/1.5-6/topics/VAR)

 This section is a bit less developed, as we are not currently working on this code.
 We expect to revisit shortly.